 EyeGate OBG is currently being developed for two different indications: wound healing for patients who have undergone photorefractive keratectomy ("PRK") surgery and patients with punctate epitheliopathies ("PE"), specifically in patients with a history of dry eye.
 We have completed five clinical trials, three for PRK and two for PE.
 In the fourth quarter of 2019, we announced positive topline data from the pivotal study for PRK surgery, thus completing development for this indication.
 We plan to file the de novo application for commercialization with the Food and Drug Administration ("FDA") during 2020.
 In the third quarter of 2019, we initiated a follow-on trial for the indication of PE, evaluating several different exploratory endpoints.
-In the first quarter of 2020, we announced positive topline data from this study and plan to meet with the FDA in the second half of 2020 to confirm moving forward into the pivotal study for PE.
+In the first quarter of 2020, we announced positive topline data from this study and subsequently met with the FDA in July of 2020, which confirmed our ability to move forward into the pivotal study for PE.
+We plan to initiate the pivotal study for PE in the first half of 2021.

 In addition, we previously worked on developing our legacy platform, EGP-437, which incorporated a reformulated topically active corticosteroid, Dexamethasone Phosphate, that was delivered into the ocular tissues through our iontophoresis drug delivery system, the EyeGate® II Delivery System ("EGP-437 Combination Product").
-Further development related to this platform is currently on hold.
+We do not plan to further develop this platform or maintain our intellectual property rights related to it.